Aliki Vougiouklaki: Personal life

 Vougiouklaki married her co-student in National Theater and co-player, Dimitris Papamichail, on 18 January 1965.
 On 4 June 1969 she gave birth to their son, Yiannis Papamichail.
 The couple got divorced in 1975 due to "Irreconcilable Differences".
 In 1992, in an interview with Nikos Hadjinikolaou, Vougiouklaki revealed that she secretly married Giorgos Iliadis, a Greek Cypriot businessman, on 25 January 1982 in Athens.
 They had met in 1976.
-The couple divorced only a couple of months later, due to personal reasons cited by Iliadis, which Vougiouklaki respected.
+The couple divorced only a couple of months later, for personal reasons cited by Iliadis, which Vougiouklaki respected.

 Death

 In April 1996, while on tour in Thessaloniki performing the Greek version of The Sound of Music play, Vougiouklaki had severe stomachaches which she believed were caused by the antibiotics she was taking due to a case of bronchitis which had been bothering her.
 After performing tests at the Express Service, a medical diagnostic centre in Thessaloniki, she was diagnosed with hepatoma, a malignant tumour in her liver.
 Not having realised the gravity of the situation, she continued performing for another week before the tour was finally cancelled, with her last performance onstage on 28 April.

 In Athens, a group of three doctors discovered that the actress had pancreatic cancer.
 On 7 May she travelled to Munich, where she underwent a series of additional tests.
 On 10 May Vougiouklaki returned to Greece.
 On 15 May she traveled to Massachusetts General Hospital in the U.S. in a final effort to be cured.
 On 19 May she returned permanently to Athens and finally, on 22 May, entered the Athens Medical Centre.
 On 14 July she fell into hepatic coma and had no communication with those around her.
-After two months in hospital Vougiouklaki died at 10:15 on 23 July 1996, 3 days after her birthday, in Athens Medical Centre.
+After two months in hospital, she died on 23 July 1996, three days after her 62nd birthday, in Athens Medical Centre.

 Her funeral was held in Athens Cathedral on 25 July 1996 and she was buried in the First Cemetery of Athens.